ehsanmqn/robust-httpx-client/README.md

 3. During the group creation on each host, if a transient error occurs (e.g., server error, rate limit exceeded), the operation is retried up to three times with an exponential backoff.

 This approach ensures that despite temporary failures and inconsistencies, the system will eventually reach a consistent state where either all hosts have the group or none of them do.

-### Conclusion

-In summary, this repository exemplifies the Eventual Consistency with Retry Mechanism by ensuring that operations are consistently applied across a distributed system with retries to handle transient failures, ultimately leading to a consistent state across all nodes.